sourcebroker/deployer-extended/README.rst

 Sometimes removing cache folders with lot of files takes few seconds.
-In meantime of that process a new frontend request can hit http server and new file cache will start to being generated because it will detect that some cache files are missing and cache needs to be regnerated.
+In meantime of that process a new frontend request can hit http server and new file cache will start to being generated because it will detect that some cache files are missing and cache needs to be regenerated.
 A process which is deleting the cache folder can then delete the newly generated cache files.
 The output of cache folder is not predictable in that case and can crash the application.

 **Speed**

-If you decide to remove the cache folder during the `buffer:start`_ then its crucial to do it as fast as possbile in order to buffer as low requests as possible.
+If you decide to remove the cache folder during the `buffer:start`_ then its crucial to do it as fast as possible in order to buffer as low requests as possible.

 The solution for both problems of "security" and "speed" is first rename the folder to some temporary and then delete it later in next step.
 Renaming is atomic operation so there is no possibility that new http hit will start to build cache in the same folder.
-We also gain speed because we can delete the folders/files at the end of deployment with task `file:rm2steps:2`_ if thats needed at all because deployer "clenup" task will remove old releases anyway.
+We also gain speed because we can delete the folders/files at the end of deployment with task `file:rm2steps:2`_ if that's needed at all because deployer "cleanup" task will remove old releases anyway.

 file\:rm2steps\:2